AmiraliQdi/A-Survey-on-Task-Scheduling-Strategies-for-Edge-and-Cloud-Environments-Trends-and-Recent-Advances-/README.md

    Each algorithm script can be executed individually from the `/Algorithms/algorithm-name/main.py` directory.
 Results will be saved in `/results` as numpy arrays for now that can be compared in `/results/test-results.py`.

 4. **Analyze Results**:
-   Results are presented in both raw data and summarized metrics to compare execution time, energy consumption, and deadline adherence.
+   Results are presented in both raw data and summarized metrics to compare execution time, energy consumption.

 ---